As we at Augusta Prep live our mission in the present, we are mindful that we are called to prepare our students for their

 With such rapid changes across industries, how can schools keep up and make sure students are prepared for the world beyond college?

 In response to this challenge, we have developed a vision for a unique future-facing sciences and engineering building that prepares students for these forces and the workplaces of the future.
 To better equip each and every Augusta Prep student to skeptically interrogate and improve our common world, the new W. Rodger Giles Institute for Inquiry will provide new programming that is more interwoven, inspiring, individualized, illuminating, and iterative than the sciences education of our past.
-Think less “sit and get” content-heavy lectures and more “hands on” skills work.
+Think less “sit and get” content-heavy lectures and more “hands on” skills stem program work.

-This new facility will be the arena in which our students sharpen their skills for college and the workplace - design thinking, prototyping, problem solving, programming, and presenting their novel concepts and innovative creations.
+This new facility will be the arena in which our students sharpen their stem education skills for college and the workplace - design thinking, prototyping, problem solving, programming, and presenting their novel concepts and innovative creations.
 This facility will be one of a kind in the Augusta area and not only host traditional science education (biology, chemistry, physics), but expand our technological sciences (coding, robotics, engineering) as well as venture into the more futuristic science learning tools using digital fabrication (3D printing) and augmented/virtual reality.
 These tools, like virtual reality devices or 3D printers, will be available for use by all our teachers and students, not just those enrolled in required or elective science courses.

 Why is this so important?